Living with OCD And Intimate Relationships And What To Do?

 Know About OCD

 Having an understanding of the condition can help you to recognize and manage your symptoms.
-Afterward, knowing what triggers your OCD can be helpful in understanding why you feel anxious or compulsions when in a relationship.
+Afterward, knowing what triggers your OCD can help understand why you feel anxious or compulsions when in a relationship.

 Practice Self-Care